The Revenge Tour

-The Revenge Tour was the first and only concert tour by American rapper XXXTentacion in support of his second mixtape, Revenge (2017), and partially in support of his then-upcoming debut studio album, 17 (2017).
+The Revenge Tour was the only concert tour by American rapper XXXTentacion in support of his second mixtape, Revenge (2017), and partially in support of his then-upcoming debut studio album, 17 (2017).
 It traveled across the United States in fourteen different states.
 The tour started on May 31, 2017, in Houston, Texas and ended on July 2, 2017, in Pompano Beach, Florida.
 The tour was supported by XXXTentacion's hip hop collective, Members Only, which included fellow rappers such as Ski Mask the Slump God, Craig Xen, and Wifisfuneral.
 While he made multiple concert appearances following the Revenge Tour, it was his only ever solo concert tour as he was murdered a year later.
 The tour was subjected to multiple controversies.

 Background

 XXXTentacion revealed the Revenge Tour as his first headlining tour in April 2017 and tickets went up for sale later in the month.
 It represented his second mixtape Revenge and promoted his upcoming debut album, 17.
 The dates were set from May 31 to July 2.
 The tour was temporarily postponed midway due to the shooting of X's cousin.